-Plus, now that Ramadan falls during the summer months, many of us are balancing work, school, social lives, a crazy upside-down sleep schedule, and going without water during the hottest days of the year (the lack-of-water struggle is real).
+Plus, many of us are balancing work, school, social lives, a crazy upside-down sleep schedule, and going without water (the lack-of-water struggle is real).

 On top of all that, during the month of Ramadan, we also tend to spend a lot of time explaining what the holiday is to non-Muslim friends and co-workers.
 So, to make it a little easier on us all, here are a few common questions and misconceptions about Ramadan that come our way — and the truth behind them.